-Herd immunity is like a community-built shield against an infectious disease: if enough people in a population are immunized, then those without the luxury of immunity remain safe.
+Herd immunity is a community-built shield against an infectious disease: if enough people in a population are immunized, then those without the luxury of immunity also remain safe.
 Why?
 Because infectious disease cannot get a foothold in a population and spread from person-to-person with only a needle-in-a-haystack chance of finding its next susceptible victim.
 Ultimately, vaccinated individuals protect the vulnerable.
 Vaccines are most effective if we all help to build the battlements.
 Immunization is the reason why polio—a disease that once boasted epidemic proportions—is now absent in the U.S. In 1952, there were 58,000 cases reported, over 3,000 deaths, and over 21,000 victims who kept their lives but not without paralysis.
 After the vaccine was developed in 1955, fewer than 2,500 cases sprung up in 1957.
 The prick of a needle is nothing compared to the burden of a lifelong handicap, and the small cost of herd immunity is nothing compared to the bite of rampant disease.
-Vaccination is not merely an individual choice because the effects this choice are felt (quite tangibly, in the form of outbreaks) by entire populations.
+Vaccination is not merely an individual choice, because the effects of this choice are felt quite tangibly, in the form of outbreaks, by entire populations.
 For medical reasons, cancer patients, people with allergies or autoimmune disorders, pregnant women, and small infants are unable to be immunized.
 These groups suffer the most from outbreaks.
 Although side effects of vaccines do exist, they are rare and unlikely to cause damage, so the benefit of herd immunity gained from widespread vaccination outweighs the chances of improbable complications.

-We must tighten vaccination regulations.
+Therefore, it is crucial that we tighten vaccination regulations.
 But where to begin?
 Where everybody begins: school.
 Here in the U.S., we have a strong set of immunizations required for children entering public school, but these requirements have softened their grip in recent years as states have begun to allow vaccination exemption not only for religious reasons, but also for “philosophical reasons.”
 This “philosophical” rationale is often based on the autism-link scare or on the all-natural, “crunchy mama” fear of “toxins” in the vaccines.
-Furthermore, we must address the range of difficulty in obtaining religious exemptions from states-to-state.
-The road to high vaccination rates and corresponding low-outbreak rates will be made smoother by removing the “philosophical reasons,” (also called personal belief or conscientious belief) exemption and by making applications for religious exemptions more difficult on student immunization forms in every state.
+Furthermore, we must address the range of difficulty in obtaining religious exemptions from state-to-state.
+The road to high vaccination rates and corresponding low-outbreak rates will be made smoother by removing the “philosophical reasons” (also called personal belief or conscientious belief) exemption, and by making applications for religious exemptions more difficult on student immunization forms in every state.